DSD-DBS/capella-collab-manager/docs/user/docs/projects/models/create.md

 ## Step 1: Create model

-This page allows to set a project name and description and a tool.
+This page allows to set a project name, description, and a tool.
 The name and tool are required.
 The tool can be changed after the model creation.

 ## Step 2: Choose primary source